openedx/edx-documentation/en_us/install_operations/source/installation/installation_prerequisites.rst

 * `Docker`_ 17.06 CE or later.
 We recommend Docker Stable, but Docker Edge should work as well.

+You must have ``docker-compose`` in your path.
+On macOS, installing Docker for Mac takes care of this requirement.

 =======================================
 Allocate Sufficient Resources to Docker
 =======================================